sanriomisintaro/flask-screen-share/README.md

 ```
 Then, open the given IP (with :5000) in a browser on another device. (ex: 192.168.2.100:5000)

-To stop the apps, press CTRL+C in terminal.
+To stop the App, press CTRL+C in terminal.

 ---

 ## Security Notes

-- This project is meant for local/private network use only
+- This project is meant for local/private network use only.
-- No authentication or encryption is implemented
+- No authentication, encryption, or access control is implemented.
-- Do not expose to the internet without additional layers (e.g. reverse proxy, TLS, password)
+- Do not expose to the internet without additional layers (e.g. reverse proxy, TLS, password).
-- Please Stop the apps after the class is over or just close the terminal to stop the running apps.
+- Always stop the app after use by pressing Ctrl+C in the terminal, or closing the terminal window.

+**IMPORTANT:** Leaving the app running unattended may pose privacy or security risks on shared networks.

 ---